tanya-johari/ReviewMyProduct/README.md

 # ReviewMyProduct

-ReviewMyProduct is a [DBMS project] with both admin and user layouts.
+ReviewMyProduct is a [MINOR project] with both admin and user layouts.

 # Installation